Risk Warning: Your Capital is at Risk.

 The XM research and education section offers a very detailed library of educational materials for traders.
 These include market reviews, stock market news, forex news, investment-themed articles, technical analysis, videos, and a learning center where webinars, seminars, and video tutorials are presented.

 Credits: Original XM review written by Lawrence Pines.
-Major updates and additions in May 2020 by Linda de Beer with contributions from the Commodity.com editorial team.
+Major updates and additions by Linda de Beer with contributions from the Commodity.com editorial team.